WVAU: The Constitution

 WVAU’s music-exclusive programming model is immediately reflective of the liberal arts educational philosophy.
 By promoting non-commercial music on the radio, WVAU provides a variety of unique musical viewpoints and perspectives intended to bring the listener closer to a “musical truth”: that the world of music is virtually infinite and vaster than a person can hear switching on the radio or browsing iTunes and Spotify top-played charts.
 Therefore, it is the organization’s duty to excavate, explore, and celebrate the music that exists within this vastness, but may lie a bit below the surface.

 Every show on WVAU must be first and foremost a music program.
-While WVAU does not ban almost any speechthe Executive Board does have the right to remove programming that is primarily sports/politics/gossip/news related.
+The Executive Board has the right to remove programming that is primarily sports/politics/gossip/news-related.
 WVAU was created to allow musically enlightened or enthusiastic DJs to broadcast interesting sounds to AU’s campus and the world, for the sake of exposure, thought, diversity, and enjoyment.

 “Non-Commercial…College Radio”